laravel/docs/scheduling.md

         }
     }

-In addition to scheduling using Closures, you may also use [invokable objects](https://secure.php.net/manual/en/language.oop5.magic.php#object.invoke).
+In addition to scheduling using closures, you may also use [invokable objects](https://secure.php.net/manual/en/language.oop5.magic.php#object.invoke).
 Invokable objects are simple PHP classes that contain an `__invoke` method:

     $schedule->call(new DeleteRecentUsers)->daily();

 <a name="scheduling-artisan-commands"></a>
 ### Scheduling Artisan Commands

-In addition to scheduling Closure calls, you may also schedule [Artisan commands](/docs/{{version}}/artisan) and operating system commands.
+In addition to scheduling closure calls, you may also schedule [Artisan commands](/docs/{{version}}/artisan) and operating system commands.
 For example, you may use the `command` method to schedule an Artisan command using either the command's name or class:

     $schedule->command('emails:send Taylor --force')->daily();